vtex/ux-writing/docs/text-patterns/apis.md

 ## API: Information Architecture

 > Be mindful of the system's information architecture when building the API calls.
 This is the basis for an excellent and intuitive Developer Experience.

-- Routes, URLs, attributes, request and response bodies are an API's structural definitions.
+- Routes, URLs, attributes, request and response bodies are API's structural definitions.
 They directly affect the developer's experience, and how the documentation is built and consumed.
 - Be consistent while naming attributes, always mirror what the user would see in the UI.
 - Be consistent when defining data structure.